hayalaso/how_to_git/README.md

 ## Restoring deleted file in local
-If you deleted a file by mistake, you an recover it by doing
+If you deleted a file by mistake, you can recover it by doing
 ```
 git checkout HEAD <filename>
 ```